mponce0/covid19.analytics/README.md

  `live.map`     |  interactive map displaying cases around the world

 ### Further Features
-We will continue working on adding new features to the package, in particular modelling and predictive capabilities.
+We will continue working on adding and developing new features to the package, in particular modelling and predictive capabilities.